Brianetta/StickyLocks/README.md

 other plugin to provide protection from destruction, such as Towny, Factions or WorldGuard regions.

-## Done so far: ##

-- UUIDs and block locations stored in SQLITE database
-- User-configurable list of protectable blocks
-- User-configurable tool
-- Right-click a protectable block with a tool, tells you who owns it (and cancels event)
-- Right-click a protectable block with a tool, selects it (and cancels event)
-- Allow users to claim and unclaim a protectable block
-- Permissions acted on
-- Allow users to add users and groups of users to an allowed list
-- Actually enforce these lists
-- Handle blocks which change Type naturally (such as a redstone repeater)
-- Handle automated inventory changes (such as hopper action)
-- Integrate with Towny, to stop players locking things they couldn't have built
-- Integrate with Worldguard, to stop players locking things if they aren't region members

-## To-do: ##

-- Integrate with Logblock (and, perhaps, other logging tools) to limit ownership claim to player who placed block
-- Integrate with Factions, to stop players locking things in enemy bases
-- etc.

 ## Building StickyLocks ##

 StickyLocks is a Maven project.
 It was developed using IntelliJ Idea, but